mokasha2020/mokasha2020.github.io/_projects/1_project.md

 ##### **Has your data been properly formatted?**

+Yes.
 Upon running str(cyclistic_df_new), you can see the data format of every column.

 Let's conduct descriptive analysis: